 Tools in the Preview tab

 You can also use the tools at the top of the Preview.
 These are the same as the buttons that display in the tool bar on the list for selected document.
-Refer to Tool Bar and Right-Click Functions.
+Refer to Using the Document Action Tool Bar.

 Legacy documents, Office templates and Macro files